 Timing of Measurements

 - Weight and height were measured at the health centers

 - Three-day dietary records were completed prior to the home interview.

-Weight groups [overweight [92nd percentile or more for body mass index (BMI)]; middle weight (45th to 55th percentile for body mass index); low weight (eighth or less percentile for BMI)].
+Weight groups [overweight [92nd percentile or more for body mass index (BMI)]; middle weight (45th to 55th percentile for BMI); low weight (eighth or less percentile for BMI)].